 - Written by Adam Gatt Penrith City Council (02) 4732 7777 (02) 4732 7958 firstname.lastname@example.org https://www.penrithcity.nsw.gov.au 601 High St Penrith NSW 2750 Australia

-Council works with a range of local and regional organisations as well as the Roads and Maritime Services and NSW Police to improve safety and awareness on our roads.
+Council works with a range of local and regional organisations as well as the Transport for NSW and NSW Police to improve safety and awareness on our roads.
 Contact our Road Safety Officer on 4732 7777.

 Want to suggest a speed limit change or a location that needs a speed camera?
 Visit the State Government's Safer Roads NSW website.